Children's Hearings Scotland: Children's Hearings

 A children's hearing is part of the legal and welfare systems in Scotland; it aims to combine justice and welfare for children and young people.
-The children's hearings system was initiated by the Social Work (Scotland) Act 1968, and further reinforced by Children (Scotland) Act 1995 and Children's Hearings (Scotland) Act 2011.
+The children's hearings system was initiated by the Social Work (Scotland) Act 1968 (c.
+49), and further reinforced by Children (Scotland) Act 1995 and Children's Hearings (Scotland) Act 2011.
 It followed a report in April 1964 of a committee set up by the Secretary of State for Scotland under the chairmanship of Lord Kilbrandon, a Senator of the College of Justice, to examine how young offenders were dealt with.

 A children's hearing is carried out by three specially trained lay tribunal members of the children's panel, whose role is to make legal decisions about how to best protect and care for the child or young person in question based on the circumstances and the child or young person’s views.